ipxe/people-rjn-pulseblaster/README.txt

 	C programs to control the pulseblaster, assemble VLIW files, and load the binary file.
 	Also contains some examples of the VLIW format.

-See also pb_parse: a higher-level parser/compiler, distributed separately.
+pb_parse/
+	A high-level parser/compiler, which converts PBSRC to VLIW.
+It can also emulate missing features, simulate the hardware, and prove whether programs are valid.

 SUPPORTED DEVICES
 -----------------

-This supports the PulseBlaster SP1 PB24-100-32k board, with PCI vendor/device id:  0x10e8:0x5920.
+The driver supports the PulseBlaster SP1 PB24-100-32k board, with PCI vendor/device id:  0x10e8:0x5920.

 The newer SP2 boards have the same vendor id (0x10e8) and device IDs of (0x8879 or 0x8852)  - both being functionally identical
 It is probably sufficient to add them to pulseblaster.c -> pb_pci_tbl and the driver will then work, if the protocol is the same.